njzjz/qiuwenbot/docs/usage.rst

    :language: json
    :linenos:

-The detailed parameters can be found in `Input Parameters`_.
+The detailed parameters can be found in :ref:`Input Parameters <args>`.
 The password can be set by :envvar:`QIUWENBOT_PASSWORD` environment variable.
 It is recommended using the bot password.